Custom Analyses Guide

 2Filling in the Analysis Details

 Once you click "Create Analysis", you will be prompted to fill in the analysis details.
 First, fill in the name of the analysis.
 This is what you will identify the analysis by.
 Next, choose the type of analysis you want to create.
-You can choose between a schema analysis or a list analysis.
+You can choose between a snapshot analysis or a list analysis.

 Create Analysis Details

-3Filling in Schema Analysis Details
+3Filling in Snapshot Analysis Details

-For schema analyses, you'll need to provide:
+For snapshot analyses, you'll need to provide:

 • An analysis description that guides the AI.